Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Barretts of Wimpole Street (1934), 110 minutes, D: Sidney Franklin

 A prestige piece of work adapted from a stage play, beautifully produced by MGM.
-An historical, emotional, heart-felt tale of Victorian literary poets Robert Browning (Fredric March) and Elizabeth Barrett (Norma Shearer) who fall in love with each other in 19th century England.
-Her jealous and over-protective father Edward (Charles Laughton) vigilantly watches over the couple.
-With her newly-found vitality and happiness, the invalid, bed-ridden poet breaks away from her domineering father's dictatorial stranglehold.
+An historical, emotional, heart-felt tale of Victorian literary poets Robert Browning (Fredric March) and Elizabeth Barrett (Norma Shearer) who fell in love with each other in 19th century England.
+Her jealous and over-protective father Edward (Charles Laughton) vigilantly watched over the couple.
+With her newly-found vitality and happiness, the invalid, bed-ridden poet broke away from her domineering father's dictatorial stranglehold.

 The Black Cat (1934), 65 minutes, D: Edgar G. Ulmer

 Cleopatra (1934), 102 minutes, D: Cecil B. DeMille

 DeMille's extravagant production of the spectacular historical epic of the Egyptian Queen of the Nile.
 It was a modernistic 1930s costume spectacle that reshaped the Cleopatra story.
 The Paramount Studios film was campy, grandiose, unreal and ludicrous historically - filled with DeMille's usual mixture of sin and sex.
 Sexually-suggestive costumes adorned most of the female characters.
 Seductive, mysterious, and voluptuous Cleopatra (Claudette Colbert) flirted openly with Roman lovers.
 After the death of Julius Caesar (Warren William), she focused her attention on Marc Antony (Henry Wilcoxon).
 This kitsch film was well-known for three scenes: the infamous barge scene, an elaborately-staged sea battle (seen in montage), and Cleopatra's suicidal death scene from the bite of an asp.

 The Gay Divorcee (1934), 107 minutes, D: Mark Sandrich